 The terminal part of the gorges is the only part where you can see the gorges up close, which are particularly deep in this area.
 It is here that the mills of the Gor de Vauseyon are built.
 These are old mills built since the 16th century, of which only the main one remains between the gorges and the upper part was destroyed in 1937.
 From the 2000s, the Gor de Vauseyon site exposed a sample of hydraulic systems from the pre-industrial era, i.e. before 1850.
 Unfortunately, the path along the gorges at the mills is closed without explanation.
 Just next to the mills is the “Prussian House“.
 Built in 1797 and named in honour of a former Prussian owner, it is now a hotel and restaurant.

 The Gor du Vauseyon mills can be visited but only on the first Saturday of each month with a paid guided tour.
 A pavilion also offers information.
 Outside this time, the pavilion is closed and there is no explanation on the different paddlewheels or on the site itself which is very damaging and ultimately makes the site uninteresting.

-The return by bus
+Return by bus

 Just after the Gor du Vauseyon, the Seyon River is channelled under the Champ-Coco industrial zone of the city of Neuchâtel and ends up flowing into Lake Neuchâtel a few hundred metres further on.
 To reach Valangin, the Vauseyon bus stop is available very close to the end of the gorges after a 1.5 hour walk.
 Line 422 towards Villiers allows you to reach the village of Valangin in just 4 minutes.
 In Valangin, it is possible to visit the castle.